 The District operates four fire stations, 24 hours a day and 365 days a year.
-Three shifts of 21 firefighters staff three engines, a 75-foot ladder truck, and two rescue trucks.
-All firefighters are Emergency Medical Technicians; 23 are practicing Paramedics.
-Most district fire trucks provide Advanced Life Support level of care for medical emergencies.
+The District never closes and is always operationally ready to respond.
+Three shifts of 22 firefighters staff four fire engines, a 100 ft.
+Aerial Platform, one first out utility response pumper, two Advanced Life Support/Non-Transport quick response units, a small rescue boat, and two brush trucks.
+All of our firefighters are Emergency Medical Technicians; 43 are practicing Paramedics.

-In 2014 our crews responded to 8,044 calls--including fires, rescues, medical emergencies, hazardous material events, and vehicle crashes.
-Average response time was 4 minutes, 41 seconds.
+In 2022 our crews responded to 12,047 calls for service - including fires, rescues, medical emergencies, hazardous material events, and vehicle crashes.

 South Trail Fire & Rescue District